-Best Popcorn Popper
+Best Popcorn Popper of 2021

 The main downside that we found with the Presto 04820 is that it requires you to pop into your own bowl.
 This is not a big deal for most, but some people may not own a vessel of that size or have one readily available.
-Still, we think this model is a solid choice for those in the market for a hot air popcorn popper that's fast and won't leave any kernels unpopped.
+Still, we think this model is a solid choice for those in the market for a hot-air popcorn popper that's fast and won't leave any kernels unpopped.

 The Ecolution Original is about as easy to use as popcorn poppers come.
 You measure the perfect amount of kernels using the lid, then add optional butter into the same part of the lid.
-Once the kernels are added to the popper press start on your microwave and get ready for a yummy snack.
+Once the kernels are added to the popper, press start on your microwave and get ready for a yummy snack.
 We found the lid especially useful for shaking in extra seasonings after the popcorn was cooked.
 Plus, once you're done concocting your perfect batch of tasty snacks, you can eat the popcorn directly out of the glass popper container.
 With an average cooking time of 1:45, the Ecolution Original is about as quick as it gets.

 If you're in the market for a high-performance hot air popcorn popper, check out the Hamilton Beach 73400.
 After making many batches, we found that this model pops every kernel.
 Like other poppers of this style, the measuring cup doubles as a butter melter that uses the hot air from the popping process to work simultaneously while the popcorn is being made.

 If simplicity is your game, we highly recommend the Cook N Home 02626.
 This 6-quart aluminum model requires a stove as a heat source, but sometimes that is ideal — we think this would be a fun and useful addition to any camping kitchen.
-Our panel of judges loved the degree of popcorn crispiness that the Cook N Home was able to produce.
+Our panel of judges loved the degree of popcorn crispiness that the Cook N Home could produce.
 Furthermore, we found this popper to be an efficient machine, leaving no kernel unpopped.

 If you want a party-pleaser or a model to show the kids what popcorn poppers looked like in the good ole days, the Nostalgia OFP-501 Old Fashioned Popcorn Machine is the way to go.
-Not only does it have a vintage look, but it's also very fast for a hot air version.
+Not only does it have a vintage look, but it's also speedy for a hot air version.

 Unfortunately, the Original Salbree falls short where it matters most — it doesn't do a very good job of popping corn.
 It leaves many kernels unpopped, and if you try to pop them by adding extra time, the ones that are already cooked get burnt.
-It's still a good choice if you're looking for a specific color, want a collapsible popper, or like the idea of the cooking process being extremely simple.
+It's still a good choice if you're looking for a specific color, want a collapsible popper, or like the idea of the cooking process being straightforward.